bear-metal/bear-metal/source/_posts/2014-12-22-rails-garbage-collection-age-matters.markdown

 ![](/images/gc_second_minor.png)

 Most of the reclaiming efforts are thus focussed on the young generation (new objects).
 Generally 95% of objects are dead by the first GC.
-Every major GC cycle that an object survived is it's current generation.
+The current generation of an object is the number of major GC cycles it has survived.

 ## RGenGC